vgeirnaert/CSMVoteMatch/README.md

 ## Weight

 The last factor in the fidelity score is the weight assigned to the answer by the user.
-This means that questions the user has rated as more important (importance score higher than 1) will have more impact on his overall match with a candidate than questions he has market as being less important (less than 1).
+This means that questions the user has rated as more important (importance score higher than 1) will have more impact on his overall match with a candidate than questions he has marked as being less important (less than 1).

 ## Putting it all together